General Anesthesia for Dental Procedures in Ottawa

 Ottawa's Premier General Anesthesia Dental Center

-Board-Certified Medical Anesthesiologists: Dr. Talab and Dr. Mirghassemi—hospital-trained physicians
+Board-Certified Medical Anesthesiologists: Dr. Talab and Dr. Mirghassemi — hospital-trained physicians

-Hospital-Grade Standards: Operating room protocols and equipment
+Hospital-Grade Standards: Operating room protocols and equipment in our dental office

-Dedicated Anesthesia Care: Your anesthesiologist focuses solely on you
+Dedicated Anesthesia Care: Your anesthesiologist focuses solely on you throughout

-Thousands of Successful Cases: Decades of combined experience
+Thousands of Successful Cases: Decades of combined experience in dental anesthesia

 Child and Special Needs Expertise: Specialized pediatric anesthesia training

-Multilingual Services: English, French, Ukrainian, Russian, Arabic
+Multilingual services: English, French, Ukrainian, Russian, Arabic

 Ready for Completely Anxiety-Free Dental Care?

-With general anesthesia, you'll close your eyes and reopen them minutes later with your dental work complete—no awareness, no memory, no anxiety.
+With general anesthesia, you'll close your eyes and reopen them minutes later with your dental work complete — no awareness, no memory, no anxiety.
 Our board-certified anesthesiologists ensure hospital-grade safety throughout.

 Request a ConsultationCall (613) 482-0501